Updated 2023-03.

 Upstream GCC

-At configure time, --enable-multi-arch
+At configure time, --enable-multi-arch is the default

 for native builds if glibc supports it.